12ghostrider21/KIMaster/Tools/Response/commands.md

 - **COMMANDNOTFOUND** = 50, "System is unable to find the command."
 - **NONVALIDJSON** = 51, "This error indicates that the JSON data provided is not valid."
 - **INTERNALERROR** = 52, "This represents an internal system error.
 It is a generic error that suggests something went wrong within the system."
-- **GAMECLIENTQUIT** = 53, "This error occurs when the game client unexpectedly quits or disconnects."

 # Lobby success = 100 -150
 - **L_CREATED** = 100, "The lobby has been successfully created."